 After our inaugural year in 2014, Qiana Murphy Lehman, Esq. was essential in helping Paint Pittston Pink™ become a registered 501c3 non-profit organization.
 Paint Pittston Pink™ became a movement, and something more than I ever could have anticipated.
 I feel as though we are a successful fundraising organization because we believe in being transparent.
 Our donors are hard-working people who believe in our cause and understand the impact of their donations.
 We are a grass-roots organization comprised solely of volunteers without many large, corporate sponsors.
 We love reinventing ourselves year after year.
 We stive to have the best party in town and host only upbeat, fun activities for people of all ages!
 We bring the community together to make memories and save lives!

-To date, in just six years, Paint Pittston Pink™ has donated nearly half a million dollars to targeted cancer research.
-100% of proceeds benefit The Paint Pittston Pink™ Fund at The University of Pennsylvania in Philadelphia, PA and Dr. Brian J. Czerniecki, MD, PhD and his team of researchers at The Moffitt Cancer Center in Tampa, Florida.
+Since 2014, Paint Pittston Pink™ has donated nearly half a million dollars to targeted cancer research.
+We currently support The Paint Pittston Pink™ Fund led by Dr. Angela DeMichele, MD MSCE, at The University of Pennsylvania in Philadelphia, PA and have supported Dr. Brian J. Czerniecki, MD, PhD and his team of researchers at The Moffitt Cancer Center in Tampa, Florida.